 Overall Project Purpose- The overall project purpose serves as the basis for the Corps' 404(b)(1) alternatives analysis and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, and which allows a reasonable range of alternatives to be analyzed.
-The overall project purpose for the proposed project is to provide local flood risk management to the adjacent community.
+The overall project purpose for the proposed project is to provide safe boat launching at Colorado River RV Resort.